-EASA Senior flight examiner is a pilot, a flight instructor, and a flight examiner, who holds EASA Senior examiner authorization called examiner certificate.
+EASA Senior flight examiner is a pilot, a flight instructor, and a flight examiner, who holds EASA Senior examiner authorization.
 EASA Senior flight examiner certificate is issued by competent EASA member states authorities pursuant to Part FCL of Regulation No 1178/2011, subpart K, FCL.1020 a FCL.1025.

 In accordance with AMC2 FCL.1020 and AMC2 FCL.1025, senior flight examiner is authorized to administer examiner assessment of competence on behalf of the respective national aviation authority.
 The examiner assessment of competence can be provided for obtaining, revalidating, or renewal of examiner certificate.

 EASA Senior flight examiner should: